oymotion/gForceSDKArduino/README.md

 ## Overview

-gForce SDK for Arduino is for using [gForce Embedded Suite][gForceEmbeddedSuite] in Arduino and Arduino-compatible devices.
+gForce SDK for Arduino is for using [gForce Armband][gForceArmband] with [gForce Joint][gForceJoint] in Arduino and Arduino-compatible devices.
 It offers an easy way for Arduino-alike devices to connect to [gForce Armband][gForceArmband] and read data such as gestures and quaternions from it.

 A gForce Embedded Suite includes a gForce Armband and a gForceJoint.
 The gForceJoint is a hardware module that bridges the gForce armband over BLE to the Arduino board over UART.